pmhahn/pmhahn.github.io/_posts/2019-05-23-virtio-balloon.md

 ```

 This updates the maximum memory.
-Please note that Qemu does **not** allow changing the size while the VM is running, so you need to shutdown the VM first.
+Please note that QEMU does **not** allow changing the size while the VM is running, so you need to shutdown the VM first.

 But you can modify the balloon by running the following command: